Micro-Credentials & Lifelong Learning

-INGENIUM has developed the Open Educational Resources platform and the Micro-Credentials e-Learning platform, which serve different functions in facilitating learning and knowledge transfer.
-A peer review practice developed in and by the INGENIUM European University guarantees the high quality of learning material.
+INGENIUM has developed the INGENIUM educational platform and a platform to share Open Educational Resources, which serve distinct functions in facilitating learning and knowledge transfer.
+A peer review practice developed in and by the INGENIUM European University guarantees the high quality of learning material produced by the alliance.

 Micro-Credentials

-Micro-Credentials are integrated into the INGENIUM strategy to support student-centred learning, flexible education pathways, and innovative teaching methods.
-INGENIUM Micro-Credentials are designed to support lifelong learning, enhance the social dimension of higher education, and foster collaboration with societal actors.
+Micro-Credentials are a core part of the INGENIUM strategy to support student-centred learning, flexible education pathways, and professional development.
+Micro-Credentials are designed to support lifelong learning, enhance the social dimension of higher education, and foster collaboration with societal and industry actors to develop professional skills and competences.

 INGENIUM has established clear definitions and delivery modes for Micro-Credentials, including realigned, jointly developed, and decentralised models.
 These are supported by robust quality assurance mechanisms to ensure the credibility and transferability of Micro-Credentials across the Alliance.